tbjgolden/synapse-design-language/README.md

 Breakpoints are practically always necessary in some form.
 'Hamburger' menu icons are practical on smaller device widths and impractical on larger device widths.

-It follows that at least one breakpoint will be needed but often 2 or 3 are **needed**.
+It follows that at least one breakpoint will be needed but often 2 or 3 are needed.
+Of course, more breakpoints = more work, so these are to be minimized where possible.

 **However**, the aim of the design should be to share the design logic between breakpoints where necessary.
 A new breakpoint doesn't always need every part of the